 Yes!
-And... began as a dream of a few theatre students at Eastern University who wanted to work with kids and the arts in the spring of 1998.
+And… Collaborative Arts began as a dream of a few theatre students at Eastern College who wanted to work with kids and the arts in the spring of 1998.
 They approached their theatre director, Mark Hallen who had been a part of a Pew Foundation notable arts program called MUSE many years earlier.
-Together they schemed and dreamed and a few months later, Eastern Summer Theatre Camp was born.
+Together they schemed and dreamed and a few months later, Eastern College Summer Theatre Camp was born.

 The theatre camp model soon spread to other sites in the city.
-Mark still oversaw the program from Eastern University, but allowed programming to be delegated to some of the young talent in the team.
-Camps were happening every summer with the Eastern University Summer Theatre Camp still being the home base.
+Mark still oversaw the program from Eastern College, but allowed programming to be delegated to some of the young talent in the team.
+Camps were happening every summer with the Eastern College Summer Theatre Camp still being the home base.
 They were able to witness the power of their program as each year it became more of a positive influence in children's lives.
-Eventually though, the program outgrew it's humble beginnings at Eastern University and became (although still affiliated with Eastern University Theatre) fully a city-based program.
+Eventually though, the program outgrew it's humble beginnings at Eastern College and became a city-based program.

 Summer Theatre Camp was a great program, but to serve more kids and continue to grow, they needed to grow themselves.
 Yes!
 And… was started as a way to bring arts education year-round to kids in Philadelphia neighborhoods.
 Yes!
 And…, under the umbrella of Resources for Human Development, began an after school literacy program with Public/Private Ventures.
-Summer camps continued to happen as well as studio classes and partnerships with Lyric Fest, UrbanPromise, Eastern University and more.
+Summer camps continued to happen as well as Studio Classes in acting, dance, visual arts, and more.
+Partnerships developed with Lyric Fest, UrbanPromise, Eastern University and more.